 Ajman Museum is the emirate’s foremost museum illustrating life as it once was.
 The 18th-century fort served as the ruler’s residence until 1970, before it was converted into a museum a decade later.

 You’ll find the museum on the east side of the central square in the Al Bustan area.
-It is open every day between 8am and 8pm, except on Fridays and public holidays, and displays are annotated in both Arabic and English.
+The museum opens from Saturday - Thursday (8:00am - 8:00pm), and on Friday (2:30 pm - 8:00 pm) and displays are annotated in both Arabic and English.

 The exhibits offer a compelling glimpse of Ajman’s past, from centuries-old manuscripts and weaponry to models of wooden dhows and ingenious irrigation systems.
 One of the most notable displays is an excavated cemetery discovered in the Al Muwaihat area, which features pottery and funeral jewellery dating back as far as 3000 BC.
 A section is devoted to the pearl trade that once dominated the region, while the fort itself is a perfect example of traditional Emirati architecture.